Princess Grace Choreography Awards

 Grant Period: September 1, 2019 - August 31, 2020

 FELLOWSHIPS are awarded to an emerging choreographer through the nominating organization to help fund the creation of a new work.
-The fellowship objectives are: to support the choreographer’s next step toward creative and artistic advancement; and to encourage the professional dance organization to enhance the scope of their existing repertory and/or offer new artistic challenges to company members.
+The fellowship objectives are: to support the choreographer’s next step toward creative and artistic advancement; and to encourage the professional dance company or organization to enhance the scope of their existing repertory; to offer new artistic challenges to company members.
 Note: Princess Grace Awards are for emerging artists, or artists at the outset of their careers.
 In its evaluation of "emerging," the Dance Panel considers the choreographer's total body of choreographic work, commissions, awards and grants to gauage whether the aggregate represents a mid-career juncture and therefore beyond the "emerging" development stage.

 The fellowship helps fund the creation of an original work for public concert performance(s) that will be presented by the nominating organization during the grant period.
 The new work may be brief but cannot exceed 20 minutes in length.
 The grant is for $10,000: $8,000 toward the choreographer’s fee and $2,000 toward expenses associated with commission.
 (Expenses can be the choreographer’s travel, lodging, or the production expenses for the new work, etc.)

 Nominees and the proposed work must meet the following eligibility requirements: